Tourn the light on Photographs

-Then we arrived in Milan, the surfers in my mind continued to compete and leave trails in the sky, taking advantage of the architectural lines that the city made available to them.
+Then we arrived in Milan, the surfers in my mind continued to compete and leave trails in the sky, taking advantage of the architectural lines in the much boring city.
 They wrote trails of maddened foam dancing rebellious like sea dancers on urban stages.

 I often go to Switzerland, a precious diamond set in Europe, a yellow flower sprouted from concrete, a fairy landscape inside a crystal ball full of snow.

-Observing the towns, the shops, the families, I like to notice their attachment and romanticism to the past and to what is handmade and with love, to the craftsman, and to their propensity for the future, for what works and what it produces. .
-It is the perfect balance between romantic and meticulous love and strong and enterprising one.
+Observing the towns, the shops, the families, I like to notice their attachment and romanticism to the past and to what is handmade and with love, to the craftsman, it is the perfect balance between romantic and meticulous love and strong and enterprising one.
 Not that the Swiss are enterprising people, it is my reading of the picture that is imaginative!

 Surfers from Europe

 This photo album is the result of my shots during my return trip from my life in Cantabria.
 After Australia I wanted to learn Spanish and I went to work for a surf camp on the Cantabrian coast, it was my first long period in Spain, in the end I didn’t learn Spanish in this situation because I was surrounded by people from all over the world.
 German, Dutch, Italian, Swiss and so on.
 I remember continuing to speak mostly English.
 On this particular occasion we had all dressed up as hippies for a beach party, ours was a disguise but the reality we lived was exactly this kind of vibe, surf, vans, fun and moment on the beach to spend together.

 I love trees.
 They are like us.
 Roots on the ground and head towards the sky.